Pascal Dupuis: Pittsburgh Penguins (2008–2015)

 After recovering from surgery, Dupuis returned to the Penguins line-up for the 2014–15 season.
 He made his season debut on October 9 with a four-point effort against the Anaheim Ducks but began suffering health issues once again as the season progressed.
 On October 16, during the second period of a game against the Dallas Stars, Dupuis was crosschecked to the ice by an opponent and while prone was struck by the puck near the back of his neck on a shot by teammate Kris Letang.
 He was eventually stretchered off the ice.
 While Dupuis would return to action days later, he began experiencing chest pains in November.
 Eventually, Dupuis was diagnosed with a blood clot in the lung on November 19 and was expected to miss the remainder of the season to rest and recover.
 He was also placed on blood thinners for the second time.
 At the time of this announcement, Dupuis had amassed 6 goals and 11 points through 16 games this season.

 Dupuis returned to play in the 2015–16 season, but suffered a lower back injury in October and was expected to miss four to five weeks to recover.
 He eventually made his regular season debut on October 22 against the Dallas Stars.
 On December 8, 2015, having twice left games in progress due to ill health, he announced that he was unable to play hockey any longer.
 He was placed on long-term injury reserve but remained under contract with the Penguins.
 Dupuis finished his career with the Penguins having recorded 247 points in 452 games over nine seasons.

 On February 17, 2016, Dupuis received the inaugural Dapper Dan Courage Award as a "Pittsburgh-area athlete who best exemplifies the meaning of perseverance by overcoming adversity while serving as an inspiration to their teammates or organization."
 On May 1, 2016, Dupuis was announced as one of the finalists for the Bill Masterton Trophy along with Jaromír Jágr, and Mats Zuccarello.
 Jágr was announced as the winner on June 22.
-Although he retired in December, Dupuis was able to lift the Stanley Cup when the Pittsburgh Penguins won it for the fourth time in the 2016 Stanley Cup Finals.
+Although he retired in December, Dupuis was able to lift the Stanley Cup when the Pittsburgh Penguins won it for the fourth time in the 2016 Stanley Cup Final.